-- A. To be ranked, a student must have: - 1. completed thirty (30) credit hours at the Duncan School of Law; - 2. completed all first-year required courses as indicated in section XII.G.1 herein; and - 3. been enrolled in at least one course in the ranking semester. - B. The Associate Dean for Academics, or a designee, shall calculate class ranks twice per calendar year-after all student grades for the fall semester have been entered and after all student grades for spring semester have been entered. - C. For purposes of ranking, student cohorts shall be governed by credit hours.
-At the end of the fall or spring semester, students shall be ranked within the following groups:
+- A. To be ranked, a student must have: - 1. completed thirty (30) credit hours at the Duncan School of Law; - 2. successfully completed all first-year required courses as indicated in § XII.G.1 herein; and - 3. been enrolled in at least one course in the ranking semester. - B. The Associate Dean for Academics, or a designee, shall calculate Interim Class Ranks twice per calendar year-after all student grades for the fall semester have been entered and after all student grades for spring semester have been entered.
+Interim Class Ranks will not be reflected on a student's official transcript. - C. For purposes of Interim Class Ranking, student ranking groups will be established based upon credit hours successfully completed.
+At the end of the fall and spring semesters, students shall be ranked within the following groups: